 Newcastle is in North East England, situated on the northern bank of the River Tyne and only just under nine miles from the North Sea.
-It is the largest city in the North East and has a population of approximately 818,430 residents and is almost 71 square miles.
+It is the largest city in the North East.

 Because of its close proximity to the North Sea, the climate is oceanic with winters that can become quite cold and wet, and summers that can also be rainy yet fairly mild.

 With its distinctive ‘Geordie’ accent, there can be no mistaking when you have arrived in ‘the toon.’
 It is a hugely interesting place to be with a fascinating past that spans back many years and this is depicted by the many wonderful architecture.
 From the Middle Ages to the Tudor period, the Stuarts to the Victorians ~ Newcastle is literally steeped in history.
 Each building has its own story to tell of invasions, sieges, religions and royalty.

 In days gone by, there was strong emphasis on railways, coal mining and ship building but now Newcastle has been spectacularly transformed into one of Britain's leading cities.
 It is now a strong commercial, retail and cultural hub but also with a major focus on technology, manufacturing, logistics, finance,education, medical sciences and healthcare, offshore and marine and creative and digital.
 Last year it was named as being the smartest city in the UK due to the city’s commitment to being pioneers in technology and the city is recognised on a global scale.

 The economy is boosted by tourism and is worth billions of pounds which supports thousands of jobs.
 Recently, Newcastle was voted the ‘’best place to visit in the world’ and a year later was voted ‘the friendliest city in Britain’.